In Depth Baby Product Reviews Led by a Pediatrician

 Strolling

-The big draw of the Doona is the ability to immediately stroll when you reach your destination in the car.
+The big draw of the Doona is the ability to immediately stroll when you reach your destination.
 The stroller wheels drop down, and the handle extends to be your stroller handlebar.

 Removing From the Car

-No matter how you install the Doona, it's harder to get out of a car thanks to the bigger size, heavier weight, and attached wheels.
-This is something to consider if you are petite or lack the ability to maneuver or lift heavier items.
+No matter how you install the Doona, it's harder to get out of a car thanks to the size, weight, and attached wheels.
+This is something to consider if you are petite or cannot maneuver or lift heavier items.

 The bulky Doona is harder to get out of the car, but the wheels drop automatically, making it easy to get strolling or to move out of the way.